Gavin-Barham/docker-hotreload/README.md

 Windows 10+ installer
 Linux installer
 ```
-For temporary fix dowload the file, add to your path in your bashrc or zshrc and alias as dhr
+For temporary fix dowload the file, add to your path in your bashrc or zshrc and alias as dhr, or run as a shell script.

 ## Usage